Making the Most of Small Spaces in a Mobile Home with a Murphy Bed

 Chuck is not a stranger to Mobile Home Living.
 He’s been kind enough to share his remodeling projects with us over the last few months.
-First, his jaw-dropping mobile home kitchen upgrade provided inspiration to many of our readers.
-Next, Chuck wowed us with his mobile home bathroom remodel.
-This time he is giving us ideas for a mobile home guest room makeover using a Murphy Bed (that just happens to be custom-built).
+First, his Jaw-Dropping Mobile Home Kitchen Upgrade provided inspiration to many of our readers.
+Next, Chuck wowed us with his Mobile Home Bathroom Remodel.
+This time he is giving us ideas on making the most out of those small spaces in the mobile home with his guest room update.
+We love Chuck’s can-do attitude and positivity!

-Chuck’s Mobile Home Guest Room Makeover has a Custom-Built Murphy Bed!
+Mobile Home Guest Room Makeover

 Name: Chuck